PrismLibrary/Prism-Documentation/docs/mvvm/viewmodel-locator.md

 The `ViewModelLocator` is used to wire the `DataContext` of a view to an instance of a ViewModel using a standard naming convention.

-The Prism `ViewModelLocator` has an `AutoWireViewModel` attached property, that when set to `true` calls the `AutoWireViewModelChanged` method in the `ViewModelLocationProvider` class to resolve the ViewModel for the view, and then set the view’s data context to an instance of that ViewModel.
+The Prism `ViewModelLocator` has an `AutoWireViewModel` attached property, that when set to `true` calls the `AutoWireViewModelChanged` method in the `ViewModelLocationProvider` class to resolve the ViewModel for the view, and then set the view's data context to an instance of that ViewModel.
 This behavior is on by default: if you don't want that for your view, you need to opt-out.

 > In the case of **WPF**, this is only the default behavior when using **region navigation** and ```IDialogService```.
 If you are using **view injection**, your view will need to opt-in.